Adventures in Machine Learning

 print("Woof woof!")

-The correct way to define this class would be:
+The correct way to define the class

 class Dog: